-The Committee meets twice per year and its principal function is to oversee the Society's internal and external audit functions and its risk assessment and mitigation procedures and programmes.
+Committee Purpose Membership (as at 31 December 2023) Audit, Risk & Compliance The Committee meets twice per year and its principal function is to oversee the Society's internal and external audit functions and its risk assessment and mitigation procedures and programmes.
 It also agrees the Society's internal audit strategy and the associated rolling audit programme.
 The Committee meets with Auditors to discuss and receive their reports and is responsible for ensuring that those audits are performed in a thorough and objective manner.
 Procedures exist whereby the Committee also meets with Auditors at least once per year without the presence of the Chief Executive or Senior Management Team.
+The Society's External Auditor is Moore.
+The Committee assesses the effectiveness of the Auditor on an annual basis and makes recommendation to the Board as to re-appointment.
+The Auditor provides no other non-audit services to the Society.
+The Committee was chaired by Mr Bones and comprised three other Non-executive Board members, Mr Dyer, Mrs Astley Marsh and Mr Gould.
+The Board Chair, the Chief Executive and the Senior Management Team also attended meetings in an advisory capacity only.
+The Society's skills mix assessment has determined that membership of this Committee should include at least one member of the accountancy profession.
+At the end of 2023 there were two with relevant experience of audit and corporate finance.